 There are some very important reasons why hospitals should not be compared to each other for this measure, including:

 - There are no published national averages or standards with which to compare the Vermont results.
-In the future, data will be comparable over time for each individual hospital as more months of data become available.

 - The measure does not account for hospital differences in physical layout, frequency of admissions and discharges, or other factors that might impact nurse staffing needs.